status-im/nim-drchaos/README.md

 ### Dos and don'ts

 - Don't `echo`  in a fuzz target as it slows down execution speed.
-- Prefer `-d:danger` for maximum performance, once you have a crash you can always recompile with `-d:debug`.
+- Prefer `-d:danger` for maximum performance.
+- Once you have a crash you can recompile with `-d:debug` and pass the crashing test case as parameter.
+- With this line `when defined(dumpFuzzInput): debugEcho(x)` in a target and `-d:dumpFuzzInput`, observe the crashing input.
 - You could compile without sanitizers, AddressSanitizer slows down by 2x, but it's not recommended.

 ### What's not supported